openpnp/openpnp/Visual-Homing.md

 You can also manually set the fiducial coordinates to more "round" numbers that corresponds roughly to the fiducial location.
 It has to be within a few millimeters of the mechanically homed (captured) coordinates.

 With the new method you can rest assured that axis transformations such as [[Non-Squareness Compensation|Linear-Transformed-Axes#use-case--non-squareness-compensation]] are properly handled back and forth.
-However, naturally, the non-squareness compensation must be done **before** the homing fiducial is captured.
+However, naturally, the non-squareness compensation must be configured **before** the homing fiducial is captured.

 **Homing Method** determines how the coordinate system is reset, relative to the fiducial.